qunfengdong/BLCA/README.md

 ```
 $ python 2.blca_main.py -i test.fasta
 ```
-If you are running your analysis somewhere else other than in the BLCA_script directory, please do the following:
+If you are running your analysis somewhere else other than in the BLCA directory, please do the following:
 ```
 $ python /location/to/2.blca_main.py -i test.fasta -r /location/to/your/database/16SMicrobial.ACC.taxonomy
 ```